2019, Vol. 6 Issue 2, Part B

 How to cite this article:

-G Aynalem, L Kibeb and M Gezahegne.
+G Aynalem, L Kibeb, M Gezahegne.
 Influence of age and altitude on some biochemical values in apparently healthy local breed sheep in Shebedino district of Sidama Zone, Ethiopia.
-International Journal of Fauna and Biological Studies.
-2019; 6(2): 76-81.
+Int J Fauna Biol Stud 2019;6(2):76-81.